PowerShell/PowerShell/README.md

 winrm set winrm/config/Client @{AllowUnencrypted="true"}
 winrm set winrm/config/Client @{TrustedHosts="*"}
 ```

+> You can also set the `TrustedHosts` to include the target's IP address.

 Then on Linux, launch `omiserver` in the debugger (after building with the
 instructions above):